 7. RX/TX Callbacks Sample Application

 The RX/TX Callbacks sample application is a packet forwarding application that demonstrates the use of user defined callbacks on received and transmitted packets.
-The application performs a simple latency check, using callbacks, to determine the time packets spend within the application.
+The application performs a simple latency check, using callbacks, to determine the time that packets spend within the application.

-In the sample application a user defined callback is applied to all received packets to add a timestamp.
-A separate callback is applied to all packets prior to transmission to calculate the elapsed time, in CPU cycles.
+In the sample application, a user defined callback is applied to all received packets to add a timestamp.
+A separate callback is applied to all packets prior to transmission to calculate the elapsed time in CPU cycles.

-7.1.
+7.2.
 Compiling the Application

-To compile the sample application see Compiling the Sample Applications.
+To compile the sample application, see Compiling the Sample Applications.

 The application is located in the rxtx_callbacks sub-directory.

-7.2.
+7.3.
 Running the Application

 To run the example in a linux environment: